Xor-el/BaseNcodingPascal/README.md

         go out of scope).

-    6. If you are working with FreePascal in which the String and Char types are Mapped to "AnsiString" and "AnsiChar" by Default, you could "remap" them to "WideString" and "WideChar" by declaring "{$mode delphiunicode}" at the top of your unit excluding the ("") symbols.
+    6. If you are working with FreePascal in which the String and Char types are Mapped to "AnsiString" and "AnsiChar" by Default, you could "remap" them to "UnicodeString" and "UnicodeChar" by declaring "{$mode delphiunicode}" at the top of your unit excluding the ("") symbols.